CD Guadalajara (Spain): Promotion to Segunda Federación

 After five seasons in Tercera División, and with new owners, the 2021-22 season would be played in the new Tercera Federación, a new league resulting from the restructuring of the national football categories in Spain.

 After a good season, on April 23, 2022, the team defeated CD Tarancón 3-0 to become champions of Group XVIII of the Tercera Federación for the first time in its history, earning direct promotion to the Segunda Federación with Gonzalo Ónega at the helm of the team.

 CD Guadalajara made its debut in the Segunda Federación on September 4, 2022, in a match they lost 2-0 to CD Coria.
 Their first victory came on the second day of the season when the Castilian team beat UD Montijo 3-1.
 That season, they also achieved two milestones in the Copa del Rey.
 For the first time in its history, Guadalajara advanced in the Copa del Rey against a team two divisions above them, SD Ponferradina, which played in the Segunda División, winning 2-1.
 This meant that, for the first time in its history, it faced a Primera División team, Elche CF, in an official match.
 Elche won the tie 3-0, ending Deportivo Guadalajara's best performance in the Copa del Rey to date.

 Promotion to Primera Federación

-In the 2024-25 season, the team was crowned champion for the second time in its history, this time in Group V of the Segunda Federación, achieving promotion to the Primera Federación.
+In the 2024–25 season, the team was crowned champion for the second time in its history, this time in Group V of the Segunda Federación, achieving promotion to the Primera Federación.
 It became champion and secured promotion on matchday 31 after a 1-1 draw between CP Cacereño and CD Illescas.
 It finished as the top team with the best score of all the groups with 74 points, and Amador Zarco was the goalkeeper with the fewest goals conceded in the category with 15 goals against.

+In 2025–26, the team reached the Copa Del Rey round of 32 for the first time ever in the club's history but they lost 2–0 against FC Barcelona.